owaits/ScreenMonkey.Help/reference/clipTypes/Song/SongEditor.md

 Use the [Song Display Style](SongDisplay.md) editor to configure how these fields are presented on screen.

 ## 5. Labels
-When you create Song Clips you have an ability to add labels.
-Labels are a handy way of finding Songs later.
-For example, for a church setting you may wish to define a Label of Christmas songs.
-Then associate it with all the different songs using a Christmas theme.
+When you create Song Clips you have the option to add labels.
+Labels are a handy way of finding songs later.
+For example, for a church setting you may wish to define a label of Christmas songs then associate it with all the songs on a Christmas theme.
 Labels can be very useful when you need to [Search for songs](SongSearch.md).

 ### To associate a label with a song
 Click the Label drop-down and either select an existing label or start typing to create a new label.